-You can enroll through a SkyMed representative in person, by phone, via email or online at www.skymed.com.
-Most memberships are approved at the time of application, except if there are pre-existing conditions.
+You can enroll through a SkyMed representative in person, by phone, via email or online at www.skymedcanada.com.
+Most Memberships are approved at the time of application, except if there are pre-existing conditions.

 Is there a waiting period for pre-existing conditions?

-G-ETS is a program available to SkyMed Members when traveling outside of the SkyMed UNIVERSE.
-(See “What is the SkyMed UNIVERSE?”)
+GETS is a program available to SkyMed Members when travelling outside of the SkyMed UNIVERSE.
+(See “What are the countries in the the SkyMed UNIVERSE?”)